Due to the volume of applications received for the Cadet November intake, we are currently not accepting new applications. Please check back in 2026.

 • Meet normal hearing standards

-• Pass a detailed background check that includes security clearance, credit and reference checks.
+• Pass a detailed background check that includes security clearance, credit, and reference checks

 Desired Qualifications